scala-native/scala-native/docs/user/interop.md

 expose APIs via C ABI (e.g. C++, D, Rust etc.)

 All of the interop APIs discussed here are defined in `scala.scalanative.unsafe` package.
-For brevity, we\'re going to refer to that namespace as just `unsafe`.
+For brevity, we're going to refer to that namespace as just `unsafe`.

 ## Extern objects